chrissearle/www_cso/posts/2016/02/08-connecting-to-heroku-postgres-with-datagrip-and-other-jetbrains-apps.md

 title: Connecting to heroku postgres with DataGrip (and other jetbrains apps)
 date: 2016-02-08 18:22 +0100
 tags: heroku, postgresql, datagrip, jetbrains, intellij
+intro: jetbrains apps can only connect to heroku postgres if you disable ssl certificate validation
 ---

 DataGrip (and the other jetbrains apps) were refusing to connect to heroku postgresql databases even though the connection was correct.